Mining Intelligence and News

 Mine Life...
 Lock

-SnapshotThe Lac des Iles mine (LDI) graphite mine has been in operation for over 30 years and is the only flake graphite producer in North America.
+SnapshotThe Lac des Iles (LDI) graphite mine has been in operation for over 30 years and is the only flake graphite producer in North America.

 Owners